 As new IEP goals are added for students, we add progress monitoring tools for the SLPA to use to get a baseline score for each goal in the IEP.
 During the quarter, the SLP supervisors work with the SLPAs on how to target the student’s goals and teach skills so they improve toward mastery of that goal.
 During the 2-3 weeks prior to official progress report time, the SLPA administers the criterion referenced test or rubric again to write up a summary with a percentage which is provided to the SLP to use for formal progress reports.

-In moving into the 2018-19 school year we are excited to continue the use of SLP Toolkit with caseloads we are all now familiar with.
-The eight caseloads were new to each SLP supervisor during 2017-18 and all will be continuing into a second year.
+In moving into the next school year we are excited to continue the use of SLP Toolkit with caseloads we are all now familiar with.
 We are excited to help the SLPAs continue to grow and provide valuable information to the teams at each school site using SLP Toolkit.

 About the Author